ethereum/EIPs/EIPS/Eip-0.md

 ## Transport

-Transport p2p to original owner.
+All packages SHOULD be transfered via p2p to the original owner.

 ## Token
 #### transferFrom